vision-agh/vision-agh.github.io/_members/kryjak.md

 * NII Shonan Meeting on "Programming Languages for Distributed Systems", 2019
 * REBLS workshop series at Splash: REBLS'21,'20,'19,’18,’17,’16,’15,’14,REM’13
 * COP’16 workshop at ECOOP

-## Short Bio

-I am interested in embedded vision systems for autonomous vehicles, drones and advanced automated video surveillance.
-I implement these in FPGAs and reprogrammable heterogeneous devices.
-I also work with event cameras, neuromorphic computing and embedded AI systems.